MicrosoftDocs/windows-itpro-docs/windows/keep-secure/custom-ti-api-windows-defender-advanced-threat-protection.md

 -	`[query_parameters]` represents additional query parameters such as $filter and $select.

 **Quotas**</br>
-Each tenant has a defined quota that limits the number of possible Alert definitions and IOCs in the system.
+Each tenant has a defined quota that limits the number of possible alert definitions, IOCs and another quota for IOCs of Action different than “equals” in the system.
 If you upload data beyond this quota, you'll encounter an HTTP error status code 507 (Insufficient Storage).

 ## Custom TI API metadata
 The metadata document ($metadata) is published at the service root.